If you are considering submitting an application to University of New Haven, the application fee is $50.

 🗓️ Early Decision I applications are due by December 1 EDI applicants should receive a decision by December 15.

-Some students apply to college early in hopes that it will increase their chances of being offering admission.
+Some students apply early in hopes that it will help their chances of being offering admission.
 When you apply early, your application is considered before all the regular decision applicants apply.
-Applying early may increase your chance of admission, since it is a way to show that you are very interested in a school.
+Applying early may increase the chance of acceptance, since it is a way to show that you are very interested in a school.

 ➡️ Discover a list of some competetive colleges that admit significantly more applicants during early decision or early action than during regular admission.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are are most important in the admissions process.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you shine.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college has a different way of determining which factors are they consider most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you're strong.

 What does University of New Haven consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.